datarobot/airflow-provider-datarobot/README.md

 - `CreateDatasetVersionOperator`

-    Creating new version of existing dataset in AI Catalog and return dataset version ID.
+    Creates a new version of the existing dataset in the AI Catalog and returns the dataset version ID.

     Required config params: